 Example: Managers at a Department of Motor Vehicles office instruct their employees to work within a specific, defined framework.
 They must take many steps to complete a task with strict order and rules.

+While you may have excelled in a role using one type of leadership, another position may require a different set of habits to ensure your team is operating most effectively.
 By understanding each of these leadership types, and the outcomes they’re designed to achieve, you can select the right leadership style for your current situation.